maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To contrast the benefits of this inner-city farm with the significant downsides of traditional, industrial agriculture."
+"To explain the _motivation_ (the 'Why' story) behind the project, by telling the story of Hardy's frustration with traditional agriculture and his solution."

 **Target Vocabulary:**
 "This video focuses on the 'why'—the advantages of local, soil-free farming."